Corporate Governance

 Anne Ka Tse Hung

-She worked at an international law office as a partner attorney, and supported the conclusion of international transaction agreements for Japanese companies in addition to overseas corporate matters.
+She worked at an international law office as a partner attorney, and supported the conclusion of agreements for the international transactions of Japanese companies, in addition to overseas corporate matters.
 She also has business experience with many Japan-based companies, is familiar with Japanese business customs, and possesses knowledge in the industry to which the Company belongs.
-At Board of Directors meetings, she draws on her expert knowledge of international business not only to supervise business execution, but also to proactively offer opinions based on her approach to business promotion system and investment for international business growth and a global perspective.
+At Board of Directors meetings, she draws on her expert knowledge of international business not only to supervise business execution, but also to proactively offer opinions based on her global perspective, such as business promotion system targeting international business growth and her approach to investment for medium- and long-term growth.
 In these ways, she fulfills such appropriate roles as supervising and giving advice on business execution.

 Attendance record: Board of Directors meetings 12of 12